learning-zone/docker-and-kubernetes-basics/docker.md

 The Docker works on client-server architecture.
 The Docker client establishes communication with the Docker Daemon.
 The Docker client and Daemon can run on the same system.
 A Docket client can also be connected to a remote Docker Daemon.
 The different types of Docker components in a Docker architecture are–

-* Docker Client: This performs Docker build pull and run operations to establish communication with the Docker Host.
+* **Docker Client**: This performs Docker build pull and run operations to establish communication with the Docker Host.
 The Docker command uses Docker API to call the queries to be run.
-* Docker Host: This component contains Docker Daemon, Containers and its images.
+* **Docker Host**: This component contains Docker Daemon, Containers and its images.
 The images will be the kind of metadata for the applications which are containerized in the containers.
 The Docker Daemon establishes a connection with Registry.
-* Registry: This component will be storing the Docker images.
+* **Registry**: This component will be storing the Docker images.
 The public registries are Docker Hub and Docker Cloud which can be s used by anyone.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>